gnitsua/MLB-Crawler/README.md

 # Installation

-This project uses Anaconda for installation.
-You can get it here: https://www.anaconda.com/

-After installing Anaconda run the following command:
+This project uses pip to manage its requirments.
+To install all required packages use the following command

 `
-conda install --name myenv --file envoriment.yml
+pip install -r requirements.txt
 `

-Be sure to activate your enviroment before running

 # Execution